Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 It’s not quite clear from the commit

-but in order to work, the machine boot has to
+that introduced memfd_secret but in order to work, the machine boot has to

-be configured with the flag secretmem.enable=1
+be configured with the flag secretmem.enable=1.

-DISCLAIMER: I am not responsible if something happens wrong on your machines / OS.
+| DISCLAIMER: I am not responsible if something happens wrong on your machines / OS.
 The following actually changes the Linux bootloader configuration, and as such, any misconfiguration could make this system non-bootable!
 Please read and understand the documentation of your system before proceeding. |

-Enabling this prevents hibernation whenever there are active secret memory users. |
+| Enabling this prevents hibernation whenever there are active secret memory users. |

 My test machine is a Fedora 35, let’s read their page on the GRUB2 bootloader.